The Australian and

 Are the sessions confidential?

 All analysts are highly experienced clinicians.
-Some analysts have in-depth experience with certain problems such as eating disorders, creativity, couples and children.
+Some analysts have in-depth experience with certain problems such as eating disorders, creativity, couples, adolescents, and children.
 A number of our analysts have additional certification in particular areas of clinical practice such as psychiatry, relationship therapy, child psychotherapy, art therapy and sandplay therapy.

 Can I claim private health insurance and are Medicare rebates available?

-Health insurance and Medicare rebates are not automatically available to Jungian Analysts.
-However, this can be discussed with your analyst as a number of ANZSJA members may facilitate some rebates in some instances.
+Health insurance and Medicare rebates are not automatically available to all Jungian Analysts.
+However, this can be discussed with your analyst as some ANZSJA members may facilitate rebates in certain instances.

 Can I do Jungian analysis if I don’t remember my dreams?